 Benefits of Outpatient Treatment Instead of Inpatient Rehab

 Outpatient treatment is when someone attends treatment during the day and comes home at night.
-Rehab or inpatient treatment is when someone lives at a rehab facility for an extended period of time.
+Rehab or inpatient treatment is when someone lives at a rehab facility for an extended period.

 Outpatient treatment is when someone attends treatment during the day and comes home every night.
 Rehab or inpatient treatment is when someone lives at a rehab facility for an extended period.

 Outpatient treatment varies from facility to facility as far as the number of days you attend and the number of hours each day.
-There is Intensive Outpatient Treatment or IOP, and it is usually 5 days a week or sometimes 20 hours spread over 3 days.
+Intensive Outpatient Treatment or IOP is usually 5 days a week or sometimes 20 hours spread over 3 days.
 Regular Outpatient treatment generally consists of 1 to 2 sessions a week for up to 3 hours each.
 At Absolute Awakenings, we have both treatment options available for your convenience.

 Why Choose an Intensive Outpatient Program?

 In Outpatient treatment, a person will focus on triggers and coping skills while attending group and individual counseling sessions.
-Group sessions are great for letting an individual share their experiences with others that are going through some of the same things that they are and get feedback.
+Group sessions are great for letting an individual share their experiences with others going through some of the same things and get feedback.
 Individual sessions allow the person to focus on their individual recovery needs.

 Substance abuse intensive outpatient programs (IOPs) are direct services for people with substance use disorders or co-occurring mental and substance use disorders who do not require medical detoxification or 24-hour supervision.
 IOPs are alternatives to inpatient and residential treatment.
 They are designed to establish psychosocial supports and facilitate relapse management and coping strategies.
 IOPs are an important part of the continuum of care for alcohol and drug use disorders.
 They are as effective as inpatient treatment for most individuals seeking care.
 Public and commercial health plans should consider IOP treatment as a covered health benefit.
 Standardization of the elements included in IOPs may improve their quality and effectiveness.
 (NIH)